google/quark/README.md

 Hash-based signatures are believed to be resilient against quantum attacks, have been around for a few decades and hence are well-understood from a security perspective.
 They can be efficient, but their signature sizes tend to be larger than RSA/ECDSA equivalents.

 These hash-based signatures can be either stateful or stateless, and the former tend to provide more compact signatures than the latter.
-There are are two candidate standards for stateful signatures, currently IETF drafts, expected to become RFCs:
+There are two candidate standards for stateful signatures, currently IETF drafts, expected to become RFCs:

 1. XMSS
 2. HSS